Crypto-TII/TLS1.3/rust/readme.md

 In this code the root certificate store is in the source code file *cacerts.rs*.
 For the client the private key and certificate are stored in the source code file *clientcert.rs*.
 For the server the private key and certificate are stored in the source code file *servercert.rs*.

 Ensure that the latest version of Rust is installed on your machine.
 For later tests you will also need to install OpenSSL.
 First clone the repository and move to the *TLS13/rust* directory (where this README is)

 Currently the Rust implementation only supports a MIRACL-based SAL.
-To install from this directory (TLS1.3/rust).
+To install from this directory (TLS1.3/rust) proceed as follows.
 In the unlikely event that yours is a 32-bit environment specify *config32* instead.

 	git clone https://github.com/miracl/core.git
 	cd core/rust